Locals ‘appalled’ after new Banksy in Suffolk defaced

 The council said that prior to the rat art being confirmed as a genuine Banksy, it had placed an order for protective materials to safeguard the piece.

-“In the interim, we have also employed security patrols to visit each site and on this occasion, our patrols actually interrupted the individual defacing this work and prevented any further damage occurring,” the statement continued.
+“In the interim, we have also employed security patrols to visit each site and, on this occasion, our patrols actually interrupted the individual defacing this work and prevented any further damage occurring,” the statement continued.

-“We are very grateful for the huge goodwill of local people who are proud of these artworks, but we would kindly ask people not to try and repair the works themselves and to please leave this to professional restorers.”
+“We are very grateful for the huge goodwill of local people who are proud of these artworks, but we would kindly ask people not to try and repair the works themselves, and to please leave this to professional restorers.”

 Banksy claimed responsibility for the series, which he titled A Great British Spraycation, on his Instagram page last week.
 A video offered a behind-the-scenes look at the works’ creation.